featured-image

 • Constructive feedback combined with praise helps employees grow and feel appreciated.

-Who Should Implement an Employee Appreciation Program?
+Who Should Implement an Employee Appreciation Program in an Organization

-Employee appreciation isn’t just an HR initiative; it’s a shared responsibility across the organization.
+Workplace appreciation isn’t just an HR initiative; it’s a shared responsibility across the organization.
 However, specific roles play a critical part in building and sustaining a strong appreciation culture:

 • Team leaders and managers who want to boost employee morale, motivation, and retention.